are funeral costs a concern?

 For smaller funerals I have had families use their phones and people watching through this.
 There is no cost.

-There is also recording the service on a phone.
-It means that people are seeing the funeral service a little later.
+Perhaps even better is to record the service on a phone.
+Sending video is very easy today.
 Plus you have a recording of it also.